mapbox/batfish/docs/configuration.md

 Also, _required if you want a sitemap_.

-### wrapperPath
+### applicationWrapperPath

 `string` - Optional.

-Absolute path to a module exporting a React component that will wrap all of your pages.
+Absolute path to a module exporting a React component that will wrap your React application.
 The component must be exported with `export default = YourWrapperComponent` or `module.exports = YourWrapperComponent`.

+This component will mount only once, wrapping Batfish's `Router` component, which in turn wraps your pages.

 ### externalStylesheets